If you are interested in receiving a certificate for Professional Development Hours (PDH) for attending

 Chair: David Lim - Exmar Offshore

-Co-chair: Juan Cruz, SBM Offshore USA, Inc.
+Co-chair: Juan Cruz - SBM Offshore USA, Inc.

 Volunteer: Robbie Quintana - Keystone Engineering